yamunariver/Az104/README.md

 Standard

-## The Standard service plan can host unlimited web apps, up to 50 GB of disk space, and up to 10 instances.
+## Exp: The Standard service plan can host unlimited web apps, up to 50 GB of disk space, and up to 10 instances.
 The plan will cost approximately $0.10/hour.
 The Free plan only offers 1 GB of disk size and 0 instances to host the app.
 The Premium plan offers 250 GB of disk space and up to 30 instances and will cost approximately $0.20/hour.
 The Basic plan offers 10 GB of disk space and up to three virtual machines.

 ## You have a Basic Azure App Service plan that contains a web app.